Cycling in Bangkok: Gaysorn Centre to Nana BTS

 The route descends into Lumphini Park, where the environment changes again.

-Mature trees replace the more open and structured layout of Benjakitti, and the space becomes less defined.
+Mature trees replace the more open, structured layout of Benjakitti Park, making the space less defined.
 Paths curve around the lake, and movement spreads out across walkers, joggers, and cyclists.

-In the morning, joggers move steadily around the lake while others pause along the water’s edge, creating a slower and more distributed rhythm compared to the controlled flow of Benjakitti.
+In the morning, joggers move steadily around the lake while others pause along the water’s edge, creating a slower and more distributed rhythm compared to the controlled flow of Benjakitti Park.

 The route merges naturally into Lumphini Park, which has no defined endpoint, transitioning into one of Bangkok’s most established public spaces.